 CYDNEY ROSS

 CERAMIC SCULPTURES My interest in buildings is inspired by the urban and rural structures that surround me in my Midwestern hometown and travels.
-Structures being built, torn down, or that have faced massive destruction capture my attention and stir my curiosity.
-Architecture and the landscape it resides on guides form and surface exploration.
-As an environmentalistI use my art to communicate the lasting impact our actions have on the earth in the form of climate change and other environmental issues.
+I’m intrigued by structures being built, torn down, or that have faced massive destruction.
+The contrast of natural and built environments guide forms and surface exploration.
+As an environmentalist it’s important for me to communicate the lasting impact our actions have on the earth in the form of climate change and other environmental issues.

 Though utilizing calculated building methods, an element of spontaneity occurs throughout the making process, particularly when the rules of chemistry and gravity come into play.
 These forces aid in depicting the passage of time that follows all things.
 I employ unconventional ceramic processes including intentionally over-firing or freezing and thawing sculptures to encourage swaying, slumping, and collapsing.